Fragility of Topology under Electronic Correlations in Iron Chalcogenides: Discussion

-The robust $d_{xy}^-$ also raises a question about the existence of truly zero quasiparticle residue (mass divergence) from the OSMP, in the presence of the inter-orbital hybridizations~\cite{kugler2022orbital}.
+The robust $d_{xy}^-$ at elevated temperatures shown in Fig. 3(f-j) raises a question about the existence of truly zero quasiparticle residue (mass divergence) from the OSMP, in the presence of the inter-orbital hybridizations~\cite{kugler2022orbital}.
 As even FeTe shows robust $d_{xy}^-$~\cite{kim2023kondo}, the experimental realization of further localization of $d_{xy}$ beyond FeTe can give more clues on this question.
 Possible approaches are applying hydrostatic pressure~\cite{bendele2013pressure} or epitaxial strain on FeTe for further localization of $d_{xy}$~\cite{song2024growth,han2010superconductivity}.

 Recently, we became aware of a similar report that also addressed the topology of FTS in the lightly Se-doped limit.
 In addition to Ref.~\cite{lin2025topological}, our discovery of the evolution of $d_{xy}^-$ along the $\Gamma-Z$ direction as a function of doping and temperature gives a deeper understanding of the underlying mechanism of OSMP and its relation to the topological phase transition.